Event overview

 About the event

-The 2026 ITM Colloquium Health in Motion: Infectious Diseases on the Move brings together researchers, public health professionals, policy makers and innovators from around the world to explore how movement of people, pathogens, vectors, environments, and policies is reshaping the dynamics of infectious diseases, resilience of health systems, and the public health strategies needed to control them.
+The Colloquium Health in Motion: Infectious Diseases on the Move will bring together researchers, public health professionals, policy makers and innovators from around the world.
+Together, we will explore how movement of people, pathogens, vectors, environments and policies is reshaping the dynamics of infectious diseases, the resilience of health systems, and the strategies needed to respond to them.

 The Colloquium will be hosted in Addis Ababa, Ethiopia.